edgelesssys/marblerun/docs/set-manifest.md

 # Set Manifest

 The manifest is a JSON document that defines which services span the mesh and how they should be configured.
-It further defines what Infrastructre providers are allowed.
+It further defines what Infrastructure providers are allowed.
 You can set a Manifest through EdgelessMesh's Client REST-API.
-The endoint for all Manifest operations is `/manifest`.
+The endpoint for all Manifest operations is `/manifest`.

-See the following Manifest for example (manifest.json):
+See the following manifest for example (manifest.jso

 ```json
 {